btmartin721/makePopMap/README.md

 Bradley T. Martin, University of Arkansas;
 E-mail: btm002@email.uark.edu*

 ## Python Script to add a population map to STRUCTURE, PHYLIP, and .ped (PLINK) files.
+Also can write just a PopMap file.

 Uses Python 2 or 3